-• The school will have a difficult balancing act to consider.
+- The school will have a difficult balancing act to consider.
 On one hand, they need to safeguard the victim (and the wider pupil/student body) and on the other hand provide the alleged perpetrator(s) with an education, safeguarding support as appropriate and implement any disciplinary sanctions.
-Taking disciplinary action and

-- Consider the age and the developmental stage of the alleged perpetrator(s), the nature of the allegations and frequency of allegations.
+Taking disciplinary action and still providing appropriate support are not mutually exclusive actions.
+They can, and should, occur at the same time if necessary. - Consider the age and the developmental stage of the alleged perpetrator(s), the nature of the allegations and frequency of allegations.
 Any child will likely experience stress as a result of being the subject of allegations and/or negative reactions by their peers to the allegations against them. - School can be a significant protective factor for children who have displayed HSB, and continued access to school, with a comprehensive safeguarding management plan in place, is an important factor to consider before final decisions are made.
-It important that if an alleged perpetrator does move to another educational institution (for any reason), that the new educational institution is made aware of any ongoing support needs and where appropriate, potential risks to other children and staff.
-The designated safeguarding lead should take responsibility to ensure this happens as well as transferring the child protection file.
-Information sharing advice will help support this process. - Stop it now professionals looking for advice provides support for professionals in child sexual abuse prevention, so that they're well equipped to keep children safe.
+Itis important that if an alleged perpetrator does move to another educational institution (for any reason), that the new educational institution is made aware of any ongoing support needs and where appropriate, potential risks to other children and staff.
+The Designated Safeguarding Lead should take responsibility to ensure this happens as well as transferring the child protection file.
+Information sharing advice referenced at paragraphs 105-113 KCSIE 24 will help support this process.